ethmarks/fphf/README.md

 ## What It Does

-fphf uses brute-force to repeatedly guess-and-check candidates until it finds a string which contains its own truncated SHA-256 hash.
+fphf uses brute force to repeatedly guess-and-check candidates until it finds a string which contains its own truncated SHA-256 hash.
 It can be parameterized to work with any template string and any hash prefix length.
 It's written in Rust and uses [rayon](https://crates.io/crates/rayon) for multithreading to maximize performance.

 ## Why?